nodejs/node/doc/api/addons.markdown

 to completely overwrite `exports` with a single function instead of adding the function as a property of `exports`.

-To test it run the following JavaScript snippet:
+To test it, run the following JavaScript snippet:

     // test.js
     var addon = require('./build/Release/addon');